StoneCypher/StoneCypher/code standards/javascript.md

 * All rules are discretionary.
 If there's a very good reason to break one, break it.
 But, don't do so just because you have a different preference, please.
 * Code documentation is heavily encouraged.
 I use [YUIDoc](http://yui.github.io/yuidoc/) for JS documentation extraction.
-  * The best code documentation shows a few basic use cases and expected results
+  * My favorite code documentation shows a few basic use cases and expected results
 * Testing is heavily encouraged.
   * I use [vows](https://www.npmjs.org/package/vows) as a test runner for headless
   * I use [JsVerify](https://github.com/phadej/jsverify/) for stochastic property testing